lanternadev/lanternadev/README.md

 # Mike Gallagher
 ## _Senior Operations Engineer.
 Over 20 years SharePoint experience_

 I’m interested in SharePoint, SQL Server, M365, Azure, PowerShell, C#, and lots more!
-I really enjoy automating all aspects of SharePoint (all versions) and M365.
+I really enjoy automating all aspects of SharePoint and M365.

 ## Some recent highlights:

 - Fully automated deployment and management of M365 Purview Risk and Compliance
 - End-to-end creation of Azure DevOps Repository and cloning to local VS Code repository
+- SharePoint on-premises Migration module, building using the ShareGate PowerShell Module and PnP.